winningproduct/learn-portal/content/5-build/07-technical-debt-mgt.md

 published: true
 title: "Technical Debt Management"
 metaTitle: "Technical Debt Management | WP"
 metaDescription: "Create a process to identify and manage technical debt during the product development.
-Think of a time allocation for non-functional improvements in each sprint."
+Think of time allocation for non-functional improvements in each sprint."

 metaTags:
   - Build